Uxbridge F.C.: Early years

-By 18 November 1874 the Uxbridge Crescents Football Club had been formed.
+By 18 November 1874, the Uxbridge Crescents Football Club had been formed.
 A match against Misbourne House of Chalfont took place that afternoon on Uxbridge Common.
 A game against Swallows F.C. on Uxbridge Common was played on 7 January 1875 ending in a 1–0 defeat.
-In 1876 and 1877 return games are recorded against Windsor Grosvenor, Maidenhead and Windsor Home Park.
-After this period only two Crescents games are recorded before 1883, a local derby on 12 November 1881 against Uxbridge Caxtonians on Uxbridge Common, and also on Uxbridge Common a game against Padcroft College on 11 November 1882.
+On 5 January 1876 a 1–0 win was recorded against Windsor Grosvenor also on Uxbridge Common.
+In the 1876–77 season games are recorded against senior clubs Maidenhead and Windsor Home Park.
+After this period, only two Crescents games are recorded before 1883, a local derby on 12 November 1881 against Uxbridge Caxtonians on Uxbridge Common, and also on Uxbridge Common a game against Padcroft College on 11 November 1882.

-An attempt to revive Uxbridge F.C. was made by club president William Mansfield Gardiner in October 1876 but failed to proceed.
+An attempt to revive Uxbridge F.C. was made by William Mansfield Gardiner in October 1876, but the undertaking failed to proceed at that time.
 The club was reformed for the 1879–80 season with three recorded matches being played in November 1879.
 The first game was played at Amersham F.C. on 12 November 1879 resulting in a 4–1 win for Uxbridge.
 This was followed by a game at Slough Rangers on 22 November 1879 ending in a 3–1 defeat.
 Another away game took place on 29 November 1879 against Watford United resulting in a 1–1 draw.
 The return game against Amersham took place at Uxbridge on 7 February 1880 ending in a 1–0 win for Uxbridge.
-On 18 February 1880 Uxbridge played Padcroft at the college grounds in Yiewsley culminating in a 2–1 win.
+On 18 February 1880, Uxbridge played Padcroft at the college grounds in Yiewsley culminating in a 2–1 win.

 Uxbridge's opening game of the 1880–81 season took place on 27 October 1880 on Uxbridge Common against Slough Rangers resulting in a 2–1 defeat.
 Other return games that season were played against Acton, Amersham, Chesham, Colnbrook, Eton Albion, Etonians, Marlow, Watford United, Windsor Grosvenor and Windsor Home Park.
-At their AGM on 29 April 1881 chaired by president William Mansfield Gardiner it was stated that in the 1880–81 season the club had won 12 out of 22 matches with 5 drawn and 5 lost.
+At their AGM on 29 April 1881 chaired by president William Mansfield Gardiner, it was stated that in the 1880–81 season, the club had won 12 out of 22 matches with 5 drawn and 5 lost.
 It was decided that the club should rejoin the Football Association.